mokuda2/486mlproject/README.md

 * images/images: directory of Pokemon images.

+* Pokemon Type Classification.ipynb: notebook with code for EDA and different models.

 * pokemon.csv: CSV that comes from the Kaggle dataset.
 It contains the Pokemon name and type(s).

 * pokemon_type_and_base_stats.csv: scraped directly from the PokeAPI website that contains the type and base stats of each Pokemon.